Christian theology: Biblical authority

 Christianity generally regards the agreed collections of books known as the Bible as authoritative and as written by human authors under the inspiration of the Holy Spirit.
 Some Christians believe that the Bible is inerrant (totally without error and free from contradiction, including the historical and scientific parts) or infallible (inerrant on issues of faith and practice but not necessarily on matters of history or science).

 Some Christians infer that the Bible cannot both refer to itself as being divinely inspired and also be errant or fallible.
 For if the Bible were divinely inspired, then the source of inspiration being divine, would not be subject to fallibility or error in that which is produced.
 For them, the doctrines of the divine inspiration, infallibility, and inerrancy, are inseparably tied together.
 The idea of biblical integrity is a further concept of infallibility, by suggesting that current biblical text is complete and without error, and that the integrity of biblical text has never been corrupted or degraded.
 Historians note, or claim, that the doctrine of the Bible's infallibility was adopted hundreds of years after the books of the Bible were written.

+The authority of the Bible can also be linked to the principle of sola scriptura, the claim that by scripture alone that the authority of the Bible is more important than the authority of the Church.